floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_config_gui.md

 </p>

-If you want to mark or unmark a resource, you need to change the readonly flag in the respective configuration YAML file and upload the changes via `sgadmin`.
+If you want to mark or unmark a resource, you need to change the readonly flag in the respective configuration YAML file and upload the changes via `sgctl`.
 Example:

 ```
 sg_kibana_server: